-It goes without saying that the North (defined here as that part of the globe above the 60^{th} parallel) is not hermetically sealed from the rest of the planet.
+It goes without saying that the North (defined here as that part of the globe above the $60^{\text{th}}$ parallel) is not hermetically sealed from the rest of the planet.
 If anything, there is a clear indication in the work of the IPCC that there will be a correspondingly greater impact on the north than other regions of the planet.
 Borrowing heavily from the work of IPCC, in a 2007 Government of Canada publication From Impacts to Adaptation: Canada in a Changing Climate, the following list of impacts is noted:

-- Current levels of exposure and sensitivity to climate-related changes, as well as limitations in adaptive capacity, make some northern systems and populations particularly vulnerable to the impacts of climate change. - Climate-induced changes in permafrost, sea ice, lake ice and snow cover have large implications for infrastructure maintenance and design. - Climate changes will result in shifts in species availability, accessibility and quality, with consequences for biodiversity and human populations that rely on these resources. - Increased navigability of Arctic marine waters and expansion of land-based transportation networks will bring both opportunities and challenges associated with culture, security and the environment. - Maintaining and protecting aspects of traditional and subsistence ways of life in many Arctic Aboriginal communities will become more difficult in a changing climate.
+- Current levels of exposure and sensitivity to climate-related changes, as well as limitations in adaptive capacity, make some northern systems and populations particularly vulnerable to the impacts of climate change. - Climate-induced changes in permafrost, sea ice, lake ice and snow cover have large implications for infrastructure maintenance and design. - Climate changes will result in shifts in species availability, accessibility and quality, with consequences for biodiversity and human populations that rely on these resources. - Increased navigability of Arctic marine waters and expansion of land-based transportation networks will bring both opportunities and challenges associated with culture, security and the environment.